-Howitt Hall is the tallest residential offering on Clayton campus with the upper floors providing wonderful panoramic views of the campus, Port Phillip Bay and the Melbourne City skyline.
+Howitt Hall is the tallest residential hall on campus with the upper floors providing wonderful panoramic views of the campus, Port Phillip Bay and the Melbourne City skyline.

 Accommodation floors each host around 20 single rooms, shared kitchen and bathroom facilities.
 There is a study room located on the first floor and social spaces including, music room, theatre, lounges, with pool tables and table tennis tables for residents enjoyment located on the ground and basement floors.

 Check out the map showing the location of Howitt Hall on campus.

 *click on each tab above for more information

 - Desk and chair

 - Wardrobe and drawers